BolvarsDad/csv-svgchart/README.md

 # csv-svgchart
-A PhP Project that takes a CSV file of values and displays them as HTML SVG Bar Charts.
+An Open-Source PhP Project that takes a CSV file of values and displays them as HTML SVG Bar Charts.
+Regarding uses, navigate to the LICENSE file.